Kokopelli-Interfaces/kokopelli-vcv/README.md

 a maximum, it will erase previous layers.

-This attenuation behaviour allows for easily 'pushing back' previous layers in a live-looping performance to create more movement, and also, to create attenuation envelopes or erase parts of previous layers.
+This attenuation behaviour allows for easily 'pushing back' previous layers in a live-looping performance to create more movement.
+It also allows for editting existing layers by re-recording certain parts.
+In the case there is no input signal, it creates attenuation envelopes and when fully turned, erases parts of previous layers.

-<a id="orgd899f36"></a>
+<a id="org9abdaec"></a>

 ### Button Behaviour